 If you want, you can also use this 88x31 banner for your link: (Right-click/save-as in most browsers)

-Levels: Need level editors to produce levels.
+- Levels: Need level editors to produce levels.

-Input: Joystick support.
+- Input: Joystick support.

 - Coding: More monster types, loading/saving of games, recording/playback of games.

 See the github issue list for more possible ideas.
 Let me know if you want to help.